 - Is overseen by a faculty committee of at least two people (one of whom must be a full-time faculty member in your major).

-- Will be archived in Tufts Digital Collections and Archives.
+- Will be specially formatted and archived in Tufts Digital Collections and Archives.

 - May be worthy of Thesis Honors.